 3 | Have Coffee at a Cat Cafe

 We love coffee, and we love cats, and this place combines the two!
-And if you love cats, this is something in Shrewsbury you simply can’t miss!
-Paws Cafe is Shropshire’s original cat cafe and is home to over 10 cats.
+And if you love cats, this is something in Shrewsbury you can’t miss!
+Paws Cafe is Shropshire’s original cat cafe and is home to over ten cats.
 So, here’s the concept – you pay for your time in Paws Cafe, not your drinks, of which you can drink as many non-alcoholic beverages as you want.
 After your time is up, you can extend it by paying a little extra, or you can leave.
 Simple.
-Thankfully, Paws Cafe also does great coffee and not just great cats, so it’s win, win!
+Thankfully, Paws Cafe also makes great coffee and not just great cats, so it’s win, win!
 They also run a loyalty scheme and host some events, such as the over 60s coffee morning.

 Address: Paws Cafe, 53 Mardol, Shrewsbury, SY1 1PP

 4 | Delve Into an Antiques Treasure Trove

 If you’re into antiques, this one of the things to do in Shrewsbury is for you!
 Step inside and head downstairs to a world where your eyes won’t keep up with the amount of stuff to look at.
 Get lost amongst the treasure trove of stuff, from military memorabilia to vintage clothing, cameras and cabinets.
 We’re sure you’ll find something inside Shrewsbury Antiques Centre that catches your eye.
 And here’s a question: why do we all love antique shops so much?
 Comments at the bottom of the post, please!